 If you’re vacationing in the same country, the chances are that you’ll be travelling to your destination by car.
 Before setting off on a long journey, you’ll want to make sure that you have everything you need to ensure the ride is as comfortable and safe for everyone as possible.
 For one, your dog should be restrained in the vehicle either with a dog seat belt, pet carrier, dog cage or dog guard.
-In the US this is not a law but will help ensure your furry friend is safe on your journey.
 Also, if it’s a warm summer’s day, you’ll ideally want to head out as early as you can in the morning or late in the evening when the car will be at its coolest.

 During your journey, it’s important to make sure that your dog doesn’t overheat.
 You can help keep the car cool by keeping the windows slightly open, but not wide enough for their head to be sticking out.
 Alternatively, turn on the car’s air conditioning, being mindful not to have it directly blowing on your dog’s face.

 We recommend making time to stop off at a dog-friendly service station for all of you to stretch your legs, for your pup to have a toilet break, and to have a refreshment (a portable dog water bottle is a great option!).
 When you arrive at your first stop, park in a shaded spot if it’s a warm day – this will help keep the car nice and cool for when you get back in.
 Needless to say, you should never leave your dog unattended in the car at any point on your travels.

 When it comes to flying, the rules differ between airlines but in many cases, dogs, excluding assistance dogs, are only allowed to travel in the hold.
 Some airlines, however, don’t allow pets in either the hold or cabin, so please contact the airline you plan on travelling with to avoid disappointment.